Australia is so much more than kangaroos and cuddly koalas.

 Photo Credit: Kaboompics.com

 Australia is a beachgoer’s paradise and it might be the first thing you think of when you hear “Australia”.
 With thousands of miles of coastline, you’re sure to find a beach you’ll love where you can soak up the sun, meet new people and swim for hours.
 Beaches are a popular destination and a wonderful way to experience one part of sunny Australian culture.

 Australian beaches are the perfect place to pick up a new hobby: surfing.
 Although surfing didn’t originate in Australia, proximity to incredible beaches and waves has made it a coastal Australian tradition and you’ll have no trouble finding a brilliant teacher to teach you how.
 It’ll take some patience and practice, but it’s tough to think of many hobbies that are cooler than surfing.

 Another perk of a beach day?
 There are loads of tasty beachside restaurants, food trucks and cafes when you’ve surfed or swum your way into a big appetite.
 Whether you choose to eat your lunch in the restaurant or on the beach is up to you.

 So where do you go when you’re craving a beach day?
 Burleigh Heads is the beach to visit to hang out like a local and surf.
-Tallebudgera Creek is where you’ll want to go if you’re in the mood for some laidback paddle boarding and a more chilled out scene.
-Rainbow Bay is one of our favorites, especially for beginning surfers, but there are so many other beaches that are worth a visit.
+Tallebudgera Creek is where you’ll want to go if you’re in the mood for some laidback paddle boarding and a more chilled-out scene.
+Rainbow Bay is one of our favourites, especially for beginning surfers, but there are so many other beaches that are worth a visit.
 Try as many as you can!

 Photo Credit: Andrew Robles